 So, while you ponder where we might be heading, let me point out another interesting feature on the way.

 All our hot chocolate is generated and stored in a massive warm river.
 This has a special feeding pipe, direct to the café.
 So, at the end of the tour, I’ll leave you in the café to perhaps try a cup.

 (If you can’t wait that long, then you can click this link to get some hot chocolate right now)

 But for now, just follow me down these stairs and I’ll take you into the underpass.
 So, if you look up, you’ll see the glass ceiling and that river of hot chocolate flowing above us…

-Now, as we continue our journey onwards, let me entertain you with the answers to the candy puzzle.
+Now, as we continue our journey onwards through the corridors of the Beadflowers chocolate factory, let me entertain you with the answers to the candy puzzle.
 So, here we go…